karimarttila/karimarttila.github.io/_posts/2021-01-19-world-statistics-exercise.md

 ### Frontend - Reagent and Re-frame

 I used [ClojureScript](https://clojurescript.org/), [Reagent](https://reagent-project.github.io/), and [Re-Frame](https://day8.github.io/re-frame/) to implement the frontend.
 For frontend development I used [shadow-cljs](https://github.com/thheller/shadow-cljs).
-Reagent provides a nice interface to [React](https://reactjs.org/), and Re-frame is ClojureScript framework, that uses Reagent and provides simple state management to build single page applications using Clojurescript.
-All this tooling works pretty seamlessly with the Clojure backend repl so that when I refresh the Integrant state (with one hot key, of course) the frontend also refreshes.
-One can get a Clojurescript repl and connect to the frontend application running inside the browser, if you need it.
-Usually you don't, since there are nice tools and tricks to examine the frontend state.
+Reagent provides a nice interface to [React](https://reactjs.org/), and Re-frame is a ClojureScript framework, that uses Reagent and provides simple state management to build single-page applications using Clojurescript.
+All this tooling works pretty seamlessly with the Clojure backend repl so that when I refresh the Integrant state (with one hotkey, of course) the frontend also refreshes.
+One can get a Clojurescript repl and connect to the frontend application running inside the browser if you need it.
+Usually, you don't, since there are nice tools and tricks to examine the frontend state.

 ![Clojurescript frontend tools](/img/2021-01-19-world-statistics-exercise_img_3.png)

 *Clojurescript frontend tools.*

-On the right side of the browser you see the standard Chrome developer tools window.
-There you can examine the html structure, see console log etc, nothing new for any frontend developer.
+On the right side of the browser, you see the standard Chrome developer tools window.
+There you can examine the html structure, see console log, etc, nothing new for any frontend developer.

 At the bottom is the Metosin [reagent-dev-tools](https://github.com/metosin/reagent-dev-tools).
 You can subscribe all re-frame application data there and browse the data.
 I also implemented a simple debug panel in which I show some most important application data that I used when implementing the frontend.
 Btw.
 I really recommend using the Metosin reagent-dev-tools.
 E.g. I'm in a customer project in which we are implementing a rather complex Clojure fullstack application and there is really complex business logic - we have various fixtures in the reagent-dev-tools which makes it a breeze to initialize the frontend and the whole application to a certain state in the middle of the business logic.